bamlab/nest-rabbit-tasks/README.md

 import { NestFactory } from '@nestjs/core';

 async function bootstrap() {
-  // Start the module like alaways const app = await NestFactory.create(AppModule);
+  // Start the module like always const app = await NestFactory.create(AppModule);
   // And launch it.
-  // Having an HTTP port is useful to configure an healthcheck route await app.listen(3000);
+  // Having an HTTP port is useful to configure an health-check route await app.listen(3000);
 }
 ```